 The Santa Monica Pier Aquarium is looking for motivated, dedicated, and responsible interns who wish to acquire the skills to effectively communicate with an audience of diverse ages and backgrounds.
 If you love to spend time on the beach, work with animals, and interact with children, this is the internship for you!
 Interns are needed to assist in the multifaceted processes of organizing and facilitating our education school field trip programs

 Education internships require availability during our program times of 8:45am-2:30pm Monday through Friday.
 Internships run for a minimum of 10 weeks @ a minimum of 6hrs per week.

-This internship is an excellent opportunity to learn more about marine science & environmental education and to gain experience working for an environmental group.
+This internship is unpaid.
+It is an excellent opportunity to learn more about marine science and environmental education and to gain experience working for an environmental group.

 - Assist the Education Specialists and other staff members with daily operations of the school programs

 - Help organize materials for the school programs

 - Help with the supervision of students in the classroom and on the beach

 - Research curriculum activities, and aid in the development of marine biology & environmental education curriculum